raymondk25/Find-Party-Event-Flutter/README.md

 ### Description:

-Discover Events & upcoming events in your city and near you.
+Discover events & upcoming events in your city and near you.
 Get personalized event recommendations! <br>
 Find events your friends are attending and follow them to stay updated on their activities.

 ### Screeshots